chriskohlhoff/executors/README.md

     timer.cancel();

-If the cancellation was succesful, the function object is called with a `error_code` equivalent to the condition `std::errc::operation_canceled`.
+If the cancellation was successful, the function object is called with a `error_code` equivalent to the condition `std::errc::operation_canceled`.

 <a name="channels"/> Channels
 -----------------------------